Consensys/quorum/docs/orgkey.md

 }
 ```
 ### quorumOrgMgmt.addVoter
 Before any keys can be added to a sub org id, voters need to be added at master org level to which the sub org is linked.
 This API is used for adding a voter to the master org.
-Only an account with full access can perform this actvity.
+Only an account with full access can add an account as voter.
+Further the account being added as voter account should have at least transact permission.
 * Input: master org id, voter account id, transaction object
 * Output: status of operation
 * Example: